davesheinbein/ui-kit-modern/src/components/Checkbox/Explanation.md

 ## Overview

-The `Checkbox` folder implements a unified, configuration-driven checkbox system for React applications.
+The `Checkbox` folder implements a , configuration-driven checkbox system for React applications.
 It supports multiple checkbox variants (standard, toggle, switch, dark mode toggle, and custom) using a single, DRY component and factory pattern.
 The system is designed for flexibility, accessibility, and rapid development, with full support for custom styles, sizes, and behaviors.

 ## Key Files